 "You have to get better every game.
 You have to dig deeper every game.
 Final two wins we're going to have to dig really deep."

-Nobody's hotter than Ville Leino.
+Who's hot -- Nobody's hotter than Ville Leino.
 The rookie Finnish forward scored the game-winning goal in Game 4 and, in the process, set a couple of Flyers records.

 The tally was Leino's seventh goal and 16th point of the 2010 Stanley Cup Playoffs, moving him past Mel Bridgman (6 goals in 1976) and Brian Propp (5-10-15 in 1980) in those respective categories on the Flyers playoff lists.
 His 16 points are the most by a NHL rookie in one postseason since Jeremy Roenick tallied 18 points for Chicago in 1990.